humeman/raytracer/README.md

   - use the `joiner` binary to join them (list of files to join in order, then the destination file)
   - see [`megarender.sh`](megarender.sh) for an example of how I used this to parallelize across 3 devices with SSH
   - format is a fraction: for example, 1/3, 2/3, and 3/3 will get all 3 parts of an image
+- `-A/--adaptive-sampling`: enables adaptive sampling, which will stop collecting samples for a pixel early if the current color is within a confidence interval (controlled with `-t`).
+- `-t/--as-tolerance`: confidence interval threshold, below which pixel sampling stops early. default
+  - default `1.8`
+- `-S/--scene`: name of the scene to render
+  - default `house`, otherwise `demo`
 - `(filename)`: change output file
   - `.ppm` and `.png` are supported
   - default `out.png`